lee0721/pipelined_mips/README.md

 - **Registers** – Seed registers differently by editing `reg.txt`.
 - **Simulation length** – Change `cycle_count` inside `tb_SingleCycle.v` if
   your program requires more cycles.

-## Extending the Project 🚀
-- Add hazard detection/forwarding units to explore deeper pipeline behaviour.
-- Increase memory sizes or split instruction/data memories if you want separate buses.
-- Port the divider to handle signed division or add multiply instructions.
-- Replace `$display` tracing with waveform probes if targeting FPGA synthesis.

-## Responsible Usage 📚
-This project is intended for educational labs and hobby study.
-If you reuse it in coursework, cite the original CYCU materials and respect your institution’s academic policies.